-We hope you can join us at FIELD for our summer fete on SATURDAY 17th JUNE 11am-4pm, featuring a community picnic with More In Common, The Great Get Together – inspired by Jo Cox, whose family and friends hope to see everyone across the country getting together with their local community and celebrating all that unites us.
+We had a great day at FIELD for our summer fete on SATURDAY 17th JUNE, featuring a community picnic with More In Common, The Great Get Together – inspired by Jo Cox, joining others across the country getting together with their local community and celebrating all that unites us.

-We are also celebrating Bike Week and 200 years of the Bicycle with Brighton Bike Hub, who are providing games & races plus a bouncy castle.
-The Wood Store are putting on all kinds of workshops & woodcraft for adults & children alike.
-Hope to see you there!
+We also celebrated Bike Week and 200 years of the Bicycle with Brighton Bike Hub, who provided games & races plus a bouncy castle.
+The Wood Store are put on all kinds of workshops & woodcraft for adults & children alike.
+Lots of fun was had by all!

 To launch our first Artists Open House event at FIELD we held a community & family fun day – FIELD2FORK #2 on Saturday 6th May, with children’s activities, music and entertainment for all ages.